 - 1-4 heads of garlic this depends on the size of your honey jar of course

-Purchase a good quality Manuka honey in a glass jar, then let stand in a bath of warm water till it is soft enough to pour.
+- Purchase a good quality honey in a glass jar, then let stand in a bath of warm water till it is soft enough to pour.

-Peel ample garlic cloves, and gently bruise or crush each one.
-Add to the jar, leaving about an inch or two at the top.
+- Peel ample garlic cloves, and gently bruise or crush each one.
+Add to the original honey jar, leaving about an inch or two at the top.

-Pour the honey over the garlic, until completely covered - you want to avoid the garlic being exposed to oxygen.
+- Pour the honey over the garlic, until completely covered - you want to avoid the garlic being exposed to oxygen.
+Poke floaters down with a chopstick if need be.
 Save any leftover honey for later use.

-Fasten the lid and let infuse for at least three weeks.
+- Fasten the lid and let infuse for at least three weeks, burping every so often.

 - Nutrition panel is an estimate only